 The ARAEA checklists are not a ‘to-do list’ and are not linear.
 What the starting point is for one educator, department, publication or school will be different from another.
 The checklists are not conclusive.
 When actively engaged with, the checklists will uncover further questions, questions that explore the intersections of our identities, including race, sexuality, gender, ability/disability, religion – they may also lead to deeper investigations into our own unconscious bias.
 Wherever they lead, the hope is that they trigger new opportunities for learning, but also critically, unlearning.
+Their underlying ethos is inspired by the educational theorist Bell Hooks and her articulation of a ‘pedagogy of hope’.
+The checklists acknowledge that to be actively anti-racist ‘at times we will stumble, but when we do, we will acknowledge our mistakes and we will make repair’ (2003).

-To embed this philosophy in the resource itself, it was also made with this in mind.
 Just as art craft and design education evolves, as the NSEAD evolves, as we as practitioners evolve, so too will the check lists.
 They are not conclusive.
 They will also be under constant review by NSEAD and you will see this on the resource with the version number highlighted in the box at the top of the sheet.

 This presentation Anti-Racist Art Education Checklist, an introduction examines why the ARAEA Group was set up, their call to action and how to use the checklists